Blessed city, heavenly Salem: Christ is made the sure Foundation

 In the Breviary, the Latin hymn was divided after the fourth stanza into two parts, a division which was retained in the Sarum Hymnal (1868).
 Neale notes that his translation of this second part, "Christ is made the sure Foundation" ("Angulare fundamentum lapis Christus missus est"), had become adopted with "much general favour" as a standalone hymn for the dedication of churches.

 Neale's translation of the hymn has been published in various forms in a number of popular hymnals, including The Church Hymnary (4th ed, 2005) and Hymns Ancient and Modern (1874).
 In The New English Hymnal (1986), the two parts of the hymn are included separately, while in Hymns and Psalms (1983), it appears as one hymn, with verse 1 beginning "Blessèd city..." and verse 2 as "Christ is made...".

 "Christ is made the sure foundation" has been sung during a number of significant British royal occasions, including the marriage ceremonies of Princess Margaret and Antony Armstrong-Jones in 1960, and Prince Charles and Lady Diana Spencer in 1981; as the opening hymn of Queen Elizabeth II's Platinum Jubilee service in St Paul's Cathedral in 2022; during the funeral proceedings of Elizabeth II at St George's Chapel, Windsor Castle in 2022; and at the coronation of Charles III and Camilla in 2023, in an arrangement by James O'Donnell.
-It was also used as the processional hymn of the first visit of Pope to the Westminster Abbey, the historical visit of Benedict XVI in 2010.
+It was also used as the processional hymn of the first visit of a Pope to the Westminster Abbey, the historical visit of Benedict XVI in 2010.